k0lp4tzki/Unified-Audit-Dashboard/install.md

 7. Oracle Connection Check

 Verify that oci_connect() or new PDO('oci:...') successfully connects to your Oracle database from a simple PHP script.

+8. In my case, the table name was DASHBOARD, so every sql query is 'FROM DASHBOARD'.
+If you need to change it to your specific needs or conventions, feel free.

+9. Envinronment Installation: Because the original UNIFIED_AUDIT_TRAIL keeps some LOB Locators and oracle doesn't allow to send this type over database links it is necessary to create a global temp table and reflect your unified audit trail into this new table.
+Please have a look at the .SQL Files for further informations.

 If connection fails: